Distributed Phase Estimation Algorithm and Distributed Shor's Algorithm: Introduction

 The first distributed Shor's algorithm was proposed by Yimsiriwattana et al. \cite{yimsiriwattana2004distributed} in 2004.
-Actually, this is a universal distributed method.
-Their method first divides the quantum circuit into several parts directly, and then realizes nonlocal quantum gates by means of quantum communication.
-The communication complexity of their distributed Shor's algorithm is $O(L^2)$ when factoring an $L$-bit integer.
-So, it is necessary to design a new distributed Shor's algorithm with less communication complexity.
+In a way, this is also a universal distributed method.
+Their method first divides the quantum circuit into several parts directly, and then realizes non-local quantum gates by means of quantum communication.
+The maximum number of qubits required by a single node of their distributed algorithm is $L+O(1)$ when factoring an $L$-bit integer.
+Its communication complexity is $O(L^2)$.

-Recently, Xiao and Qiu et al. \cite{gang2023distributed} proposed a new distributed Shor's algorithm.
-Their method uses two quantum computers to cooperate to complete the key step in Shor's algorithm, that is, to estimate some $\dfrac{s}{r}$, where $r$ is the ``order'' and $s\in\{0,\cdots,r-1\}$.
-Compared with the traditional Shor's algorithm, their algorithm reduces the required qubits (nearly $L/2$ qubits are reduced) and the circuit depth of each computer.
+Recently, Xiao and Qiu et al. \cite{gang2023distributed} proposed a distributed Shor's algorithm.
+Their algorithm uses two nodes to cooperate to complete the key step in Shor's algorithm, that is, to estimate some $\dfrac{s}{r}$, where $r$ is the ``order'' and $s\in\{0,\cdots,r-1\}$.
+Compared with the traditional Shor's algorithm, their algorithm reduces the required qubits (nearly $L/2$ qubits are reduced) of a single node.
 In addition, the communication complexity of their distributed Shor's algorithm is $O(L)$.

-In this paper, we propose a new distributed Shor's algorithm.
-More specifically, we propose a distributed quantum-classical hybrid order-finding algorithm.
-Our algorithm can be regarded as an extension of the distributed Shor's algorithm in \cite{gang2023distributed}.
-In our algorithm, we use $k$ computers to estimate partial bits of some $\dfrac{s}{r}$ separately, where $r$ is the ``order" and $s\in\{0,1,\cdots,r-1\}$.
-In order to reduce the errors in the measuring results of each computer, we use classical programs to correct these measuring results to some extent.
-Compared with the traditional Shor's algorithm, our algorithm reduces nearly $(1-\dfrac{1}{k})L-\log_2k$ qubits for each computer when factoring an $L$-bit integer.
-In addition, it reduces gate complexity and circuit depth to a certain extent for each computer.
-The communication complexity of our distributed Shor's algorithm is $O(kL)$.
-In a way, the idea and method of our algorithm may be applied to designing other distributed quantum algorithms.
+In this paper, we first propose a new distributed phase estimation algorithm.
+Our distributed phase estimation algorithm utilizes multiple nodes to estimate bits at different positions of the phase and employs classical post-processing to adjust the deviation of the final result.
+Our distributed phase estimation algorithm does not require quantum communication, and each node requires $\dfrac{n}{k}+\log_2k+O(1)$ control qubits ($k$ is the number of nodes) when estimating the first $n$ bits of phase.
+Compared with the non-iterative phase estimation algorithm, the maximum number of qubits required by a single node of our distributed algorithm is reduced by $(1-\dfrac{1}{k})n-\log_2k-O(1)$.

+Afterwards, we apply the above distributed phase estimation algorithm to form a distributed Shor's algorithm (more specifically, to form a order-finding algorithm).
+The maximum number of qubits required by a single node in our distributed order-finding algorithm is $(2+\dfrac{1}{k})L+\log_2k+O(1)$ ($k$ is the number of nodes) when factoring an $L$-bit integer, and its communication complexity is $O(kL)$, which is better than Yimsiriwattana's algorithm \cite{yimsiriwattana2004distributed}.